Stimulants

 Stimulants can cause desired effects like increased alertness, focus, and euphoria (feeling of intense happiness).
 However, they can also cause unwanted effects like increased heart rate, blood pressure, and body temperature, which can lead to medical emergencies.
 Frequent use of stimulants can lead to a physical dependence that requires people to continue using to prevent withdrawal symptoms.

 This page is currently under development.
-Currently, we only have stimulant-related materials for healthcare providers.
+Currently, most of our stimulant-related resources are for healthcare providers.
 However, resources for community members and non-medical organizations are in development and will be available here in the near future.
 If you have any questions about information or material on this page, reach out to Shelby Kehoe at shelby.kehoe@phila.gov.
+For more information for healthcare providers visit our healthcare resources page.

 Resources for the public